 Equine Dental Technicians Exam

-The BEVA/BVDA Dental exams are run annually (in the month of February) in conjunction with the British Association of Equine Dental Technicians (BAEDT), with the objective of promoting good practice amongst those practicing Equine Dentistry and promoting the professional training of Equine Dental Technicians (EDTs).
+The BEVA/BVDA Dental exam is run each year in conjunction with the British Association of Equine Dental Technicians (BAEDT).
+The objective of the exam is to promote good practice amongst those practicing Equine Dentistry and to promote the professional training of Equine Dental Technicians (EDTs).

-The BEVA/BVDA Dental exams follow a rigorous process of examination that should not be undertaken lightly.
+The BEVA/BVDA Dental exam follows a rigorous process of examination that should not be undertaken lightly.
 Candidates must demonstrate the required knowledge, skills and competency in set procedures and application for the exam should be made following extensive training and experience.

 The Exam consists of three elements: